Remind Me What Tags Are?

-Let's look at Redbubble's artwork uploader.
+Let's look at Redbubble's artwork uploader, where we can input tags.

 The Golden Keyword